Here's what we'll cover

 • temporary puffiness after “cheat days”

-This cycle is normal and typically stabilizes within months.
+This cycle is normal and typically stabilizes as appetite and eating patterns become more consistent on the medication.

 5. Slower Digestion May Cause Temporary Bloating